 We are in an ever-changing world, which calls for more interdisciplinary partnerships and collaboration with external partners.
 Within the college, faculty and staff work to prepare professionals across many fields of education, including teacher preparation, counseling, curriculum studies, curriculum and instruction, educational leadership, higher education, science education, and special education as part of a variety of undergraduate and graduate programs.
 We value partnerships with schools, community agencies, centers and institutes, and international organizations.
+We now offer a Teacher Residency program where students have the opportunity to participate in a year-long clinical teaching experience, which puts student learning at the center of the preparation experience.
+We are also committed to Learning by Scientific Design, part of a national network aimed at transforming the way institutions prepare future teachers through the lens of learning science.
 We are committed to creating a diverse workforce of educators, counselors, and leaders who will teach and lead in ways that promote our TCU mission: To educate individuals to think and act as ethical leaders and responsible citizens in the global community.